serverless-guru/sls-jest/doc/utils/dynamodb.md

 ]);
 ```

 Note: Under the hood, items are inserted [in batches](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) of 25 items.
-It is recommended to group all your items together into one `feedTable` call as much as possible for performce.
+It is recommended to group all your items together into one `feedTable` call as much as possible for performance.

-- `async feedTables(items: { [tableName: string]: DynamoDBItemCollection} )`
+- `async feedTables(items: { [tableName: string]: DynamoDBItemCollection })`

 Feeds several tables with the given data.

-`items` is an object of which keys represents table names and values items a `DynamoDBItemCollection`.
+`items` is an object of which the keys represent table names, and the values a `DynamoDBItemCollection`.

 ```ts
 await feedTables({